bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 attribute and set its value to match the value of the ID attribute of the input element.

-Finally, I\'ll add a line break tag after the label element so that the input field displays below the label.
+Finally, I&apos;ll add a line break tag after the label element so that the input field displays below the label.
 I then repeat the same process for each input element.